This is a lightweight, semi-freestanding option that offers excellent livable space for an ultralight tent

 We also love the two large side doors, which make it much easier to enter and exit the tent without having to climb over your partner.
-The high privacy panels are nice if you find yourself in a crowded campsite on a warmer night when you don't want to put on the fly, and the mesh canopy makes for excellent stargazing.
+The high privacy panels are helpful if you find yourself in a crowded campsite on a warmer night when you don't want to put on the fly, and the mesh canopy makes for excellent stargazing.

 Given its size and weight, there are ample storage pockets — one on each side at the head end and another large one on the wall above the sleepers' heads.
-However, we wish there was a canopy pocket at the very top, either in addition to or in place of the large media pocket.
+However, we wish there was a canopy pocket at the very top, either in addition to or in place of the sizeable media pocket.

 Ease of Setup